Skip Navigation

 Coro and its Port

-One of the sights on the UNESCO World Heritage list, this port town is located northwest of the capital Caracas along the coast and is one of the best examples regarding colonial architecture with over 600 significant buildings to admire.
+One of the sights on the UNESCO World Heritage list, Coro and its port are located northwest of the capital Caracas along the coast and is one of the best examples regarding colonial architecture with over 600 significant buildings to admire.
 Building styles include Spanish and Dutch influences.

 Los Roques Archipelago